Huggate

 According to the 2011 UK census, Huggate parish had a population of 342, an increase on the 2001 UK census figure of 317.

 Huggate has one of the deepest wells in England.
 The village contains the Wolds Inn public house on the Driffield road.

-The parish church of St Mary is a Grade I listed building.
+The Anglican St Mary's Church, Huggate is a Grade I listed building.

 The Yorkshire Wolds Way National Trail, a long distance footpath passes to the north of the village.
 There are walks through the local area.

 History

 'Huggate' is derived possibly from road to or near the mounds from the Old Norse haugr and gata.

 In 1823 Huggate was a civil parish in the Wapentake of Harthill.
 The parish church was under the patronage of the King; a Methodist chapel also existed.
 A well, 116 yd deep, supplied the village with water.
 At the end of July each year were held races.
 Population at the time was 413, with occupations including fourteen farmers, one of whom was also a butcher, a carpenter, two shopkeepers, a tailor, and a shoemaker.
 The landlord of The Chaise Inn public house was also a blacksmith and gunsmith.
 The ecclesiastical parish rector and curate, and the vicar of the village of Warter resided in Huggate.
 A carrier operated between the village and Pocklington once a week.